amackey693/library-system/README.md

 | 6.
 Allows user to read a list of over due books[]|
 | 7.
 Allows user to enter multiple Authors for a book[]|

+Stretch Goalzzz
+- allow author to be generated when admin enters in book info
+- allow query for when users search for an author, if the author name already exists prompt user with author name?
+- allow a "sign in" with a password & assign an admin

 ## Known Bugs